 (by Linda Silverman)

 I am only half-way through this, but I really like it – the info is well laid out and the tone is great.
-Admittedly, all of the references on each page chops up my reading flow, but it also helps validate that what I’m reading is well researched and documented.
+Admittedly, all of the references on each page chops up my reading flow (because I want to go down all the rabbit holes!), but it also helps validate that what I’m reading is well researched and documented.